Real-time Protection Policies

 - Profile and Action: The action is performed when the traffic criteria and profile are both matched.

 You can edit the policy by clicking the three dots to the far right of the policy name.
-A menu opens that enables you to edit, view alerts, move policies, disable, clone, and delete policies.
+A menu opens that enables you to edit, view alerts, move policies, revert, disable, clone, and delete policies.

-Searching for a policy
+Searching for a Policy

 You can search for a specific policy by typing the name in the search box.
 The policies that match closely to your search text are filtered in the Policies list.
 Optionally, you can select the Show Matched Policies Only checkbox which further filters your policy list to display only the policies that precisely match your search text.